-The Montessori Children’s House was started by Craig Zuckerman in a small grocery store front on Johnson Street in Olean.
-He wanted to offer parents a unique learning experience for their preschool age children.
-With a group of 9 children he opened the first Montessori classroom in Olean in September 1974, with the assistance of fellow teacher, Ann Marie Costello, and intern, Elvira Farrow.
+The Montessori Children’s House was started by Craig Zuckerman in a small grocery storefront on Johnson Street in Olean.
+He wanted to offer parents a unique learning experience for their preschool-age children.
+With a group of 9 children, he opened the first Montessori classroom in Olean in September 1974, with the assistance of a fellow teacher, Ann Marie Costello, and intern, Elvira Farrow.

 In October of 1957, hundreds of people gathered at Christ the King Seminary to hear Bishop Leo R. Smith announce that a central Catholic high school was to be established in Olean.
 The school was to be named after Archbishop Thomas J. Walsh, who had died five years earlier.
-He also had deep roots in the Southern Tier.
-In the spring of 1958, Mr. Leo Keenan was the general chairman of a committee to raise funds for the building of the school.
-In September of that same year, the Very Reverend Celsus Wheeler, OFM, broke ground for the school.
-Fr.
-Kenneth Dorr, OFM, was appointed principal and Sister Aileen Marie, OSSF, assisted him.
-The school began its co-institutional classes in 1958 in St. Mary of the Angels Academy in Olean.
+He had deep roots in the Southern Tier after studying at nearby St. Bonaventure University.

 The cornerstone for our school was laid in 1959.
 Local newspapers and some mementos for the late Archbishop Walsh were placed in the stone.
 Students began classes in the partially completed building that very year and it was soon dedicated by Bishop Joseph Burke.

 In 2011, Walsh/STCS became an International Baccalaureate (IB) school, further advancing academic excellence for Walsh students.